 The number of separation violations has varied widely during the past decade.
 From 2002-2004, the BSCC reported zero violations.
 A high of 44 violations was reported in 2005 with immediate decreases in subsequent years until 2010 when there were no violations of the separation core requirement.
-As stated in California's previous report, there was one documented situation which resulted in noncompliance with Section 223 (a)(12) during 2012 which resulted in an immediate removal of the youth with subsequent technical assistance provided to the facility.
+As stated in California's previous report, there was one documented situation which resulted in noncompliance with Section 223 (a)(12) during 2014; it resulted in an immediate removal of the youth with subsequent technical assistance provided to the facility.
+There were zero reported violations during the 2015 reporting period.